DarrenDV/Campaigner/Documentation/TechnicalDocumentation/BuildSystem.md

 We use these bounds to generate 6 snapping points, each representing the center of a face of an imaginary cube around the object.

 <br>
-When a ghost object comes near an object with snapping points, it goes through the following steps, each of which can be found in GenerateSnappingPoints.cs:
+When a ghost object comes near an object with snapping points, it goes through the following steps, each of which can be found in GhostPlacerAndSnapper.cs:
 <br>

 1. Find the nearest object, this will be the object we're attempting to snap to.